The Nitty-Gritty of Expanding a Business Internationally

 Are you dreaming of going global with your business?
 You are not the only one.
-Accessing the global market is the ambition of many companies, but it requires strategic thinking, research, and a methodical approach.
+Global expansion is the ambition of many companies, but it requires strategic thinking, thourough research, and a systematic approach.
 There are many aspects to take into account, and neglecting any of them could be hard on your budget.
 If you want to turn your white-board idea into a global reality, make sure you start at the very beginning and get to know the top five factors of expanding a business internationally:

 - Market research and strategy

 - Languages and localization